pawel21/OsBoostLib/README.md

 # Os boost C++

-This is class demostrates system functions in boost libary in C++
+This is class which demonstrates system functions in boost library in C++